VladimirMakaev/cqrs-journey-doc/Journey_03_OrdersBC.markdown

 > the **RegistrationProcessManager** class as a saga.
 However, after they
 > reviewed the original definition of a saga from the paper
 > [Sagas][sagapaper] by Hector Garcia-Molina and Kenneth Salem, they
 > revised their decision.
-The key reasons for this are that reservation
+The key reasons for this are that the reservation
 > process does not include explicit compensation steps, and does not
 > need to be represented as a long-lived transaction.

-For more information about process managers and sagas, see the chapter [A Saga on Sagas][r_chapter6] in the Reference Guide.
+For more information about process managers and sagas, see chapter 6 [A Saga on Sagas][r_chapter6] in the Reference Guide.

-The team identified these questions about these approaches:
+The team identified the following questions about these approaches:

-- Where does the validation that there are sufficient seats for the registration take place, in the **Order** or **SeatsAvailability** aggregate?
+- Where does the validation that there are sufficient seats for the registration take place: in the **Order** or **SeatsAvailability** aggregate?
 - Where are the transaction boundaries?
-- How does this model deal with concurrency issues when multiple Registrants try to place orders simultaneously?
+- How does this model deal with concurrency issues when multiple registrants try to place orders simultaneously?
 - What are the aggregate roots?

 The following sections discuss these questions in relation to the three